adxsoft/logseq-query-builder-plugin/README.md

 ### Links
 - [pagelinks](#pagelinks) - select blocks that have links to pages<br>- note.
 Journal page link is your chosen format in your settings.
 For example <i>Dec 25th, 2022</i>

-### Query Result Format
+### Query Results commands
 - [collapse](#collapse) - collapse query results
 - [expand](#collapse) - expand query results
 - [showbreadcrumbs](#showbreadcrumbs) - show query breadcrumbs
 - [hidebreadcrumbs](#hidebreadcrumbs) - hide query breadcrumbs

-### Query optioins
+### Query options
 - [option](#option) - options for generated query

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Simple Command - Detailed Examples
 ### pages
-A page is a special block of its own that contains page-specific information including page tags, page properties etc. It is a parent to any blocks that belong to the page
+A page is a special block of its own that contains page-specific information including page tags, page properties etc. It is a parent to any blocks that belong to the page.
+Each page has a title and you can choose pages using their full title or wildcards patterns of their title.
 ```
 title: pages command - select all pages
 - pages